Anuraagmortha/half_speech_recognition/README.md

 ## Model Architecture

-The model is a Convolutional Neural Network (CNN) with the following architecture:
+This uses a Sequential model with the following architecture:
   - Convolutional layers with Batch Normalization and MaxPooling.
   - Flatten layer followed by Dense and Dropout layers.
   - The final Dense layer uses a softmax activation function for classification.